Your current path:

 The short answer: Yes, on-call duty is working time and must be recorded and paid accordingly.

-One exception, according to a ruling by the European Court of Justice (ECJ), is the so-called on-call duty.
-On-call duty is a special form of on-call duty in which the employee can organize their time more or less freely.
-This means that he must be available, but may do so wherever he pleases.
-He therefore does not have to be on call either at the company or at home.
+According to a ruling by the European Court of Justice (ECJ), on-call duty is an exception to this rule.
+On-call duty is a special form of on-call duty in which the employee can organize their time as they wish.
+This means that they must be available, but may do so wherever they like.
+In other words, they do not have to be on call at the company or at home.
 As this is equivalent to free time, it is not considered working time.

-Standby time, on the other hand, is always working time.
+On-call duty, on the other hand, is always working time.
 This is an on-call service that must be performed at the workplace.
 Cab drivers waiting for passengers are an example of this.

 The remuneration for on-call duty does not have to be the full hourly rate stated in the employment contract.
 Employers and employees can agree on a lower hourly rate for on-call duty in the employment contract.
 However, under no circumstances may the remuneration be below the minimum wage.